My OJT Experience by Ben Kleiber

 Plant Properties You Need To Learn from Botany in a Day

 This article is designed to help the beginner cut out the chaff, and start studying the plants that will give a solid foundation of knowledge.
-But it’s not even the whole . . . → Read More: Top Native Plants To Learn for Herbal Medicine: Part 1 of 2
+But it’s not . . . → Read More: Top Native Plants To Learn for Herbal Medicine: Part 1 of 2

 Since the founding of the Boy Scouts and to the era of modern of survival schools, the “debris hut” has enjoyed great popularity.
 Unfortunately, the debris hut is not a practical design for emergency shelter.